 Personal data: names, addresses and other contact information such as email addresses and telephone numbers

-Sensitive data: such as medical records, employment references
+Sensitive data: such as medical records, employment references, criminal checks

 How does CCM collect data?